ahrvojic/zrno/README.md

 Let's learn kernel dev, x86_64, and Zig all at the same time, shall we? 😅

+## Kernel features

+- Single-CPU for now
+- GDT, IDT, exceptions, and local APIC
+- ACPI tables (FADT and MADT)
+- I/O APIC, PIT, PS/2 keyboard, and framebuffer TTY
+- Bitmap physical allocator, virtual memory, and a power-of-two slab heap
+- Processes, threads, and a preemptive round-robin scheduler
+- Userspace with demand paging and a handful of int 0x80 syscalls
+- A tiny shell

 ## Requirements

 Host tools that need to be installed locally.
 Limine (and OVMF, for UEFI QEMU targets) are fetched by the makefile.